ddmitov/perl-executing-browser/README.md

 * Optional warning for unsaved data in HTML forms before closing a window to prevent accidental data loss.

 **Development goodies:**
-* PEB can interact with the Perl 5 debugger in graphical mode - see section 'HTML Interface for the Perl Debugger'
+* PEB can interact with the Perl 5 debugger in graphical mode - see section *HTML Interface for the Perl Debugger*
 * ```QWebInspector``` window can be invoked using ```Ctrl+I``` keyboard shortcut.
 * Extensive optional logging of all browser activities.